audio-imagination/audio-imagination.github.io/paper_submission.markdown

 Papers submitted in the Main Paper Track

 * Should be in NeurIPS 2024 format.
 Please find Latex Style Files and Other Formatting Instructions from [NeurIPS submission page](https://nips.cc/Conferences/2024/CallForPapers)
 * Up to a max of 5 pages of content, including all figures and tables.
+5 pages do no include References.
+There is no limit on pages for References.
+* Authors are allowed to add Appendix.
+However, please note that reviewers may NOT review the Appendix.
 * Should be double blind as per NeurIPS policy.
 * **Deadline: September 18, 2024**.